The Kissing Bandit (film): Reception

 The film was a financial disaster, earning $969,000 in the US and Canada and $412,000 overseas, resulting in a loss to MGM of $2,643,000.
 This made it one of the least successful musicals in MGM history.

-It was reviewed - unfavourably - in Picturegoer : "the progress of [the] romance is uninspired and very dull.
+It was reviewed unfavorably in Picturegoer: "The progress of [the] romance is uninspired and very dull.
 The one worthwhile performance comes from J. Carrol Naish as The Kissing Bandit's henchman."

+On an episode of the radio show, Light Up Time, Sinatra referred to himself as "star of The Kissing Bandit, the script of which somebody should have put a match to."

+Australian armed robbery

+On December 10, 1950, a 19-year-old Estonian Australian immigrant named Peeter Pedaja hijacked a motorcycle while brandishing a toy gun somewhere on the road near Gympie, Queensland.
+Heading farther south, he forced a car to stop between Landsborough and Nambour, and demanded money from the driver before speeding off, eventually being arrested by Queensland police.
+He told the court that he meant no harm, and was inspired to "do something unusual" after watching The Kissing Bandit.
+Pedaja was released on a suspended sentence, and was eventually proclaimed "The Kissing Bandit in Real Life" by the Australian media.